Chemistry (2022 - 2024)

 Joint B.S./B.S.
 Program in Chemistry and Engineering

 The College of Arts and Science offers a joint B.S/B.S. program with the NYU Tandon School of Engineering.
-For students interested in chemistry, the program leads to the B.S. degree from CAS and the B.S. degree in chemical and biomolecular engineering from the NYU School of Engineering.
-Further information is available from the College Advising Center, Silver Center, 100 Washington Square East, Room 905; 212-998-8130.
+For students interested in chemistry, the program leads to the B.S. degree from CAS and the B.S. degree in chemical and biomolecular engineering from the Tandon School of Engineering.
+Further information is available from the College Advising Center, 726 Broadway, 7th floor; 212-998-8130.

 Minor in Chemistry

 Completion of the following four 5-point courses (20 points) constitutes a minor in chemistry: CHEM-UA 125, 126, 225 or 227, and 226 or 228.
+Biology majors are required to take an additional upper-level chemistry course after Organic Chemistry II.
 Only two of the four courses may also be used to satisfy the requirements of another department's major.
 No grade lower than C will count toward the minor, and an average of 2.0 or better in all chemistry courses is required.

 The department endeavors to make research opportunities available during the summer and the academic year to well-qualified students at all levels.
-We strongly urge students who are interested in research to begin as early as freshman year.
-Depending on the number of credits a student is registered for, the initial exposure to research may or may not be for credit.
+We encourage interested students to begin research as early as freshman or sophomore year.
 Students are encouraged to apply for the FAST and DURF grants awarded by the College.
-To participate in research in the department, students must both meet the prerequisites and register for the research courses Advanced Independent Study and Research (CHEM-UA 997, 998) or, if eligible, Senior Honors in Chemistry (CHEM-UA 995, 996).
+To participate in research in the department, students must meet any prerequisites and register for the research courses Advanced Independent Study and Research (CHEM-UA 997, 998) or, if eligible, Senior Honors in Chemistry (CHEM-UA 995, 996).
 In either case, permission of the director of undergraduate studies is required before registering for these courses.

 Due to the potential hazard of any chemical experimentation, safety goggles, laboratory coats, and other protective gear must be worn at all times in the laboratories (but cannot be worn outside the laboratory).
 Laboratory equipment loaned to students must be replaced if damaged or broken.
 Students who do not return borrowed laboratory equipment at the end of a course are charged an additional fee, and their grade may be recorded as incomplete and not released until "checkout" is completed.